ItunuIsewon/PGCAfricaAI_2025/modules/Practical_2.md

 </details>

 ## 🔧 Task 8: Deep Learning
+Deep learning is a subset of machine learning that uses artificial neural networks with multiple layers to automatically learn patterns from data.
+It extracts complex features without manual intervention.
+Unlike traditional machine learning, which relies on handcrafted features and structured data, deep learning can handle unstructured data like images and text, learning hierarchical representations through deep networks.
 <details>
   <summary>Prompts</summary>

-  - **Prompt 1: 💭** "What is deep learning, and how is it different from traditional machine learning?"
-  - **Prompt 2: 💭** "What is a multi-layer perceptron (MLP), and how does it work for binary classification?"
+  - **Prompt 1: 💭** "What is a multi-layer perceptron (MLP), and how does it work for binary classification?"
-  - **Prompt 3: 💭** "Which Python libraries should I use to build a deep learning model?"
+  - **Prompt 2: 💭** "Which Python libraries should I use to build a deep learning model?"
-  - **Prompt 4: 💭** "How do I define an MLP architecture using Keras?"
+  - **Prompt 3: 💭** "How do I define an MLP architecture using Keras?"
-  - **Prompt 5: 💭** "How do I split my data for training and validation in deep learning?"
+  - **Prompt 4: 💭** "How do I split my data for training and validation in deep learning?"
-  - **Prompt 6: 💭** "Can you generate a Python script to train an MLP model with a validation split of 20%, 100 epochs, and batch size of 32?"
+  - **Prompt 5: 💭** "Can you generate a Python script to train an MLP model with a validation split of 20%, 100 epochs, and batch size of 32?"
-  - **Prompt 7: 💭** "How do I evaluate my deep learning model using a classification report?"
+  - **Prompt 6: 💭** "How do I evaluate my deep learning model using a classification report?"
-  - **Prompt 8: 💭** "How can I tune my model’s hyperparameters using Grid Search?"
+  - **Prompt 7: 💭** "How can I tune my model’s hyperparameters using Grid Search?"

 </details>